 If you’re not familiar with the term “secondment,” you’re not alone.
 Despite its esoteric vibe, the concept is easy to understand.
 A secondment (sometimes referred to as a “job rotation”) is a chance for an employee to temporarily work on a different team within their organization, or in some cases, for a different organization entirely.
 Think of secondments as the on-the-job equivalent of exchange student programs.

 The word “secondment” comes from the Latin secundare, by way of the Middle French seconder: “to assist.”
 Très chic!

 Maybe you want to develop a skill that could benefit you and your team.
 Maybe you’re burned out and need a change.
 Maybe you’ve plateaued in your current role and are looking for a springboard to launch you into the next phase of your career.
 A secondment could be just the thing.
 They offer a more intensive learning experience than classroom or online courses, and you get to put your new knowledge to use immediately – it’s real, and it’s hands-on.

-Atlassian has a long-running secondment program, which has helped scores of team members grow their skills and invigorate their careers without leaving the company.
-“Secondments are a great opportunity for my team to experience a new functional area in a fast and furious way,” says Raj Sarkar, former marketing lead for Confluence and Trello.
+“Secondments are a great opportunity to experience a new functional area in a fast and furious way,” says Raj Sarkar, former marketing lead for Confluence and Trello.
 In this era of increasingly specialized skillsets and tough competition for the most talented workers, these temporary transfers are a win for both employees and employers.

 How do secondments work?

 There are two types of secondments: internal (which happen within a single company) and external (which happen between companies).
 For purposes of this article, we’ll focus on the internal type.